How to prevent phishing as a professional Amazon seller

 BONUS!
 Find this helpful?
 To download this post as a PDF, click here!

-3 thoughts on “Protect yourself from phishing as a professional Amazon seller”
+3 thoughts on “How to prevent phishing as a professional Amazon seller”

 1. before clicking a link, you can copy and paste the url into wheregoes.com and it will show you the full path of where that link ultimately goes to.